Jamess200/BirdnetProject/README.md

 ## Using This Repository
 To use this repository:
 1. **Clone the Repository**:
-clone the repository to your local machine:
+Clone the repository to your local machine.
    ```sh
    git clone https://github.com/Jamess200/BirdnetProject
    cd BirdnetProject